rjsicko/pyvariant/README.md

 EnsemblMap
 ==========

-EnsemblMap is a python package for mapping between gene, transcript, exon, CDS, and protein coordinates.
+EnsemblMap is a python package for mapping between chromosome, gene, transcript, exon, CDS, and protein coordinates.

 Coordinates are based on [Ensembl](http://www.ensembl.org/) annotations which are downloaded and cached on the user's system using [pyensembl](https://github.com/openvax/pyensembl).